 Visas and immigration

-The new Student visa (replacing Tier 4) came in to effect at 9am on 5th October 2020.
-This route is applicable to all visa applications in relation to studying at the University of Strathclyde for longer than 6 months, including those from EU, Switzerland, Norway, Iceland and Liechtenstein who are starting a course of study after 31 December 2020 when the UK formally leaves the EU.
+The new Student visa (replacing Tier 4) came in to effect at 0900h on 5th October 2020.
+This route is applicable to all visa applications in relation to studying at the University of Strathclyde for longer than 6 months, including those from EU, Switzerland, Norway, Iceland and Liechtenstein who are starting a course of study from 01 January 2020 or who have already started courses but arriving after 2300h on 31 December 2020 when the UK formally leaves the EU.

 Proposed 'Post-study Work'/Graduate Route - updated 08 April 2020

-Some Tier 4 students will require a visa to visit the EU; take a look at our Schengen visa guidance.
+Some Tier 4 and Student visa holders will require a visa to visit the EU; take a look at Schengen visa guidance.

 This category has replaced the Tier 1 Graduate Entrepreneur visa.
 For Strathclyde students who have completed a degree programme at Strathclyde and wish to remain in the UK after their studies are complete to develop a business idea.
 See the Strathclyde Entrepreneurial Network (SEN) website for eligibility information.

-Exam board decisions may have an impact on a student's Tier 4 visa and immigration status.
-Further information can be found in our Tier 4 and Exam Boards guide.
+Exam board decisions may have an impact on a student's Tier 4 or Student visa and immigration status.
+Further information can be found in our guidance.

 Inviting Family and Friends